-In these papers, the measurement system for the latent variables is assumed to have a factor structure.
-Thus, to identify the joint distribution, certain restrictions on the measurement system are needed, which typically fix the scale and the location of the latent variables, either in the first period or by ``anchoring'' them to an adult outcome.
+In these studies, the measurement system has a factor structure that requires scale and location restrictions to identify the distribution of latent variables.
 In particular, \citeN{CH:08} study a model where the production function is log-linear.
-Their identification arguments proceed in two steps.
-First, they identify the distribution of skills using the measurement system and an adult outcome anchor to obtain a well-defined scale and location.
-Using that distribution, they identify the production function in the second step.
+They utilize the two-step identification arguments described above, except that they impose the scale and location restrictions using an adult outcome to obtain well-defined units of measurement (``anchoring'').
 They also discuss which parameters depend on the anchor or its units of measurement.
-In this particular model, I illustrate that certain policy relevant parameters, such as optimal investment sequences, can depend on the specific scales and the specific units of the measurements of the observed variables.
-Additionally, I show that a set of key features that can be expressed in terms of quantiles of the skill distribution are identified under weaker restrictions on the measures and the production function and without anchoring the skills or fixing their scales.
-Importantly, I also provide formal identification results for other production technologies, such as the popular CES production function, where standard restrictions have much more severe consequences.
-In particular, certain scale restrictions are not needed for identification and imposing them through an initial period normalization or through anchoring leads to inconsistent estimators.
+In this model, I demonstrate that certain policy-relevant parameters, such as optimal investment sequences, may depend on the specific scales and units of measurements of the observed variables.
+I further derive a set of features that is identified under weaker restrictions on the measures and the production function and without anchoring the skills or fixing their scales.
+Importantly, I also provide identification results for alternaive production technologies, such as the widely used CES production function, where standard restrictions are unnecessary for identification.
+In these case, imposing them through an initial period normalization or through anchoring leads to misspecification.